Coupons are shaping consumer behavior worldwide, from newspaper coupon clippings to unique codes and QR scans for coupon redemption.

 21. 53% of shoppers want to get offers based on their buying habits.

 Unsurprisingly, customized offers encourage more purchases, as more than half of consumers seek relevant offers based on their purchase history.
-Of this, 51% of consumers want to be rewarded for their brand loyalty, and another 51% want new offers to be accessed regularly.
+51% of those consumers want to be rewarded for their brand loyalty, and another 51% want regular access to new offers.

-22. 47% of American consumers claim to feel smart and excited when they qualify for an offer, coupon statistics reveal.
+22. 47% of American consumers feel smart and excited when they qualify for an offer, coupon statistics reveal.

 On the other hand: